 Definition of Project Controls :

 There are many definitions of Project Controls used across industries and indeed across companies within industries.
-Project Controls is a professional function not widely recognised as a set of specialised skills in its own right.
-It is a function that is critical to achieving successful project and programme outcomes i.e. delivering required benefits to cost, time and performance.
-For the purposes of this portal, the field of project controls is defined as follows:
+Project Controls are a professional function not widely recognised as a set of specialised skills in their own right.
+They are a function that is critical to achieving successful project and programme outcomes i.e. delivering required benefits to cost, time and performance.
+For the purposes of this portal, the field of Project Controls are defined as follows:

 "Project Controls are the data gathering, data management and analytical processes used to predict, understand and constructively influence the time and cost outcomes of a project or programme; through the communication of information in formats that assist effective management and decision making."
 “Source – Pat Weaver’s White Paper”